appernetic/appernetic-hugo-project/content/about.md

 title = "About Hugo"
 date = "2014-04-09"
 menu = "main"
+draft = true
 +++
 Hugo is a static site engine written in go.

 It makes use of a variety of open source projects including: